cunctator/traceshark/README.md

 ### 1.1.1 How to zoom and scroll vertically

-The graphs are by default zoomed and scrolled horizontally, i.e. timewise.
+The graphs are by default zoomed and scrolled horizontally, i.e. time wise.
 You can scroll by grabbing the graph with your mouse pointer and zoom with the mouse wheel.

 If you instead want to zoom or scroll vertically, you need to select the vertical axis by left clicking on it with your mouse pointer.
 N.B, you should click directly on the line representing the axis, not on the labels, such as "cpu0", "cpu1", etc. As long as the vertical axis is selected, all scrolling and zooming will be vertical.
 If you want to switch back to horizontal, then you just need to deselect the axis by clicking on it again.
-Vertical zooming and scrolling may be particularly useful if you are looking at a trace of a sytem with a large number of CPUs or if you are short of vertical screen space.
+Vertical zooming and scrolling may be particularly useful if you are looking at a trace of a system with a large number of CPUs or if you are short of vertical screen space.

 ### 1.1.2 Functionality of the buttons